nokia/SReXperts/hackathon/activities/srlinux-b-gnoi/README.md

 --{ running }--[  ]--
 ```

-Tip: Try executing the file we just transferred using the `source` command in SR Linux.
+Try "loading" the file we just transferred using the `source` command in SR Linux and see what happens.

 ### Removing Files from SR Linux